NittanyCentral

 Penn State Football: 3 Things We Learned from Latest Ohio State Nightmare

-When does a one score game feel like a 30 point loss?
+When does a one score game feel like a 30 point loss for Penn State Football?

-Yep.
 That’s right.
-Another Penn State Football disappointment in the Horseshoe, but Saturday’s 20-12 loss felt different than the recent ones.
+Another Penn State disappointment in the Horseshoe, but Saturday’s 20-12 loss felt different than the recent ones.

 It felt like a bad dream.
 No, wait, more like a nightmare.